humphreybc/uxdesignday-resources/README.md

 ![UX Design Day in Wellington](/design/email/wellington.jpg?raw=true "UX Design Day in Wellington") *UX Design Day Wellington in 2013*

+### What happens if my conference runs at a loss?

+You and other organisers are responsible for any extra costs incurred if a conference you organise runs at a loss.
+UX Design Day doesn’t have any cash in the bank to cover expenses if the conference doesn’t make a profit.

+Because of this, we highly encourage you to be extremely confident the conference will be a success.
+Make sure you have some speakers and sponsors onboard before picking a venue, and keep a detailed budget at all times.

 ### Can we customize our own UX Design Day?